Historic Old Main

 President: Dr. Nayef H. Samhat (the college’s 11th president, serving since 2013).

 Trustees: 31 trustees serve as the governing body of the college under the terms of the will of the Rev. Benjamin Wofford.
 For more information, contact David M. Beacham, senior vice president for administration.

-- Ph.D. or other terminal degree: 88 percent
+- Ph.D. or other terminal degree: 92 percent of full-time faculty

 - FTE faculty to student ratio: 1 to 11